MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-xbox-live-guide.md

     remoteChatUser->SetCustomContext(m_remotePartyChatControl);
 ```

-Creating a remote chat user will cause the library to send a web request to the Xbox Live privacy services and a `PartyXblRequiredChatPermissionInfoChangedStateChange` will notify you that an updated `PartyChatPermissionOptions` value is now available.
-The library will also subscribe to the (Real-Time Activity)[https://docs.microsoft.com/gaming/xbox-live/real-time-activity-service/real-time-activity-service_nav] service and will notify you of any updates through additional state changes.
+The Xbox Live helper library tracks the privacy and privilege settings for each remote chat user in relation to each local chat user by communicating with Xbox Live privacy services.
+Additionally, the library will listen for changes to these settings by subscribing to (Real-Time Activity)[https://docs.microsoft.com/gaming/xbox-live/real-time-activity-service/real-time-activity-service_nav] updates.
+When new remote chat users are added or when the privacy and privilege relationship between a local chat user and an existing remote chat user changes, a `PartyXblRequiredChatPermissionInfoChangedStateChange` will be generated to notify you that an updated `PartyChatPermissionOptions` value is now available.

 ```cpp
     // Wait for PartyXblRequiredChatPermissionInfoChangedStateChange